• Skip to primary navigation

 • Mint Swiss Meringue Buttercream in these Christmas Pinata Cupcakes

-What you’ll need
+Ingredients you’ll need

-Ingredients for swiss meringue buttercream in bowls
+Ingredients for swiss meringue buttercream in bowls.

 • Unsalted butter – don’t substitute salted butter or you’ll end up with salty buttercream.